neo4j/neo4j-go-driver/MIGRATIONGUIDE.md

 real one  when navigating driver code.
 Reason for moving the types is to be able to have subpackages and avoid unnecessary copying/conversion between types (and avoid circular references neo4j -> subpackage -> neo4j reference chains).
 These types have been aliased:
-* Record -> db.Record
-* Node -> dbtype.Node, Relationship -> dbtype.Relationship, Path -> dbtype.Path
+* neo4j.Record is alias for neo4j/db.Record
+* All graph types (Node, Relationship, Path) are aliased from neo4j to corresponsing type for neo4j/dbtype.X
-* Point split into Point2D and Point3D ->> dbtype.Point2D and dbtype.Point3D
+* Point split into Point2D and Point3D aliased as neo4j/dbtype.Point2D and neo4j/dbtype.Point3D
+* All temporal types are aliased from neo4j to neo4j/dbtype.X

 Spatial types
 Point has been splitted into two types to better correlate with types in database.